evertec/ATHM-Payment-Button-API/README.md

 - **publicToken** : This public token is the identifier of each business registered for the use of the payment button.
 - **total** : The total is the amount that the user who just invoked the payment button must pay the merchant.
-- **Timeout** : The business can specify the time for each ecommerce transaction before the service responds with timeout error.
+- **Timeout** : Time limit before the service responds with timeout error.

 ```